What to Do If You Haven’t Been Paying Quarterly Taxes

 If you decide to do so, you’ll calculate the penalty on Form 2210, Underpayment of Estimated Taxes by Individuals, Estates, and Trusts.

-As of this writing, the Form 2210 for the tax year 2018 has not yet been published.
-Instead, below are the penalties for not making estimated tax payments for the tax year 2017.
+Form 2210 for the tax year 2022 can be found on the IRS website here.
+Instead, below are the penalties for not making estimated tax payments for the tax year 2022.

 Essentially, you end up calculating a penalty on the amount that was underpaid at each quarterly estimated tax payment.